Skip to main content

 • Infection, trauma and tumour account for about 10% of cases and the importance of infection appears to be declining.

-• Headache is a common presenting symptom5.
-It may be sudden like a blow to the head as in subarachnoid haemorrhage.
-There may be nausea and vomiting too.
+• Nausea and vomiting may also be part of the presentation.
 Headache can be the only feature with no neurological deficit.
 Headache can also be a feature that precedes stroke by a matter of weeks.

 • Possible neurological signs include hemiparesis, weakness of the lower limbs, sometimes bilaterally, aphasia, ataxia, chorea and hemianopia.